 Many motorcycle accidents in Texas are caused by motorists not checking their rearview or side-view mirrors for approaching motorcyclists.
 Vehicles may veer into other lanes, fail to yield the right of way, or pull out in front of motorcyclists.
 These and other kinds of negligent acts can cause motorcycle accidents.

-If you have been hurt in a motorcycle accident, you need to call our Austin motorcycle accident lawyers today.
+If you have been hurt in a motorcycle accident, you need to call our Texas motorcycle accident lawyers today.
 We are committed to helping accident victims obtain the compensation to which they are entitled and will review the facts of your case at no cost to you.
-To schedule your free case evaluation, call our office today at 512-883-5171 or contact us online.
+To schedule your free case evaluation, call us today at 512-883-5171 or contact us online.

 Austin, TX 78704